CDAT/cdms/docs/source/manual/cdms_2.rst

     for entry in result.searchPredicate(lambda x: len(x.getTime())>1000, tag = "variable"):
       print entry.name, len(entry.getObject().getTime())

-**Example:** Find the total number of each type of object in the database
+**Example:** Find the total number of each type of object in the database:

 ::